pyinstaller/pyinstaller.github.io/funding.rst

 making sure all functionality continues to meet our high quality standards.

 Huge thanks to all the companies and individuals who financially contributed to the development of |PyInstaller|.
-Please send a PR if you’ve donated and would like to be listed on the web-site.
+Please send a PR if you funded and would like to be listed on the web-site.